About twice as many women as men experience depression. Several factors may increase a woman's risk of depression.

 - Increasing pressure to achieve in school, sports or other areas of life

-For most females with premenstrual syndrome (PMS), symptoms such as abdominal bloating, breast tenderness, headache, anxiety, irritability and a blue mood are minor and short-lived.
+For most females with premenstrual syndrome (PMS), symptoms such as abdominal bloating, breast tenderness, headache, anxiety, irritability and experiencing the blues are minor and short-lived.

 But a small number of females have severe and disabling symptoms that disrupt their studies, jobs, relationships or other areas of their lives.
 At that point, PMS may cross the line into premenstrual dysphoric disorder (PMDD) — a type of depression that generally requires treatment.